This is the Consumer Version.

 Stressing the heart (by exercise or by use of stimulant drugs to make the heart beat faster and more forcibly) can help identify coronary artery disease.
 In coronary artery disease, blood flow through the coronary arteries (which supply blood to the heart muscle) is partly or completely blocked.
 If the coronary arteries are only partly blocked, the heart may have an adequate blood supply when the person is resting but not when the heart is working hard.
 Thus, testing the heart during stress can help identify coronary artery disease.

 Stress testing has two components.
 Exercise or a drug is used to stress the heart, making it beat faster, and the person is tested for signs of inadequate blood flow to the heart.
 The person is also monitored for symptoms that suggest coronary artery disease, such as low blood pressure, shortness of breath, and chest pain.

 Most commonly in stress testing, ECG is used to check for reduced blood flow in coronary arteries.
-Sometimes more accurate but more expensive tests, such as echocardiography and radionuclide imaging, are done as part of stress testing (see Other Tests for Heart and Blood Vessel Disorders : Radionuclide Imaging).
+Sometimes more accurate but more expensive tests, such as echocardiography and radionuclide imaging, are done as part of stress testing (see page Other Tests for Heart and Blood Vessel Disorders : Radionuclide Imaging).

 No test is perfect.
 Sometimes, these tests show abnormalities in people who do not have coronary artery disease (a false-positive result), and sometimes tests do not show any abnormalities in people who have the disease (a false-negative result).
 In people without symptoms, especially younger people, the likelihood of coronary artery disease is low, despite an abnormal test result.
 In such cases, a positive result is usually more likely to be false than true.
 These false-positive results may cause considerable worry and medical expense.
 For these reasons, most experts discourage routine exercise stress testing (such as for screening purposes before an exercise program is begun or during an evaluation for life insurance) in people who do not have symptoms.